Exceptions

 and Error

 types, as well as numerous predefined subtypes.
-You can, of course,
+You can, of course, define your own exceptions.
+However, Dart programs can throw any non-null object—not just Exception and Error objects—as an exception.

 Throw

-Here’s an example of throwing, or raising, an exception:
+#Here's an example of throwing, or raising, an exception:

 throw FormatException('Expected at least 1 section');